Mouzayan/dex-profit-wars/README.md

 ## Acknowledgements

 - Built using the Foundry toolkit for Ethereum development.
-- Inspired by the opportunity to drive liquidity spikes and fee revenue by transforming routine decentralized trading into community-driven contests :heart:
+- Inspired by the opportunity to drive liquidity spikes and fee revenue through transforming routine decentralized trading into community-driven contests :heart: